Cape Wrath Lighthouse: Buildings and access routes

 A slipway was built in 1827, prior to construction of the lighthouse, at Clais Charnach, a steep sided gully around 1.7 mi south-east of the lighthouse.
-This was used during the building of the lighthouse to supply materials along a rough road and was the main landing point for supplies and stores during the manned operation of the lighthouse, although from 1977 onwards helicopters were also used for resupply.
+This was used during the building of the lighthouse to supply materials along a rough road and was the main landing point for supplies and stores during the staffed operation of the lighthouse, although from 1977 onwards helicopters were also used for resupply.
 Store buildings were constructed at the same time, one of which is still in use by the Ministry of Defence.
 The slipway was extended and rebuilt in around 1863 and remains in use as a landing site for the lighthouse.
 The access road from the Kyle of Durness was built to support the lighthouse in 1828.

 The lighthouse is now considered to be the end of the Cape Wrath Trail, an approximately 200-mile-long very rugged walking trail from Fort William.